bitcraft/pyscroll/README.md

     class MyData:
-        def __init__(self, tmx):
-            self.default_image = generate_default_image((tmx.tilewidth, tmx.tileheight))

         @property
         def tilewidth(self):
+            """ Return pixel width of map tiles
             """
-            Return pixel width of map tiles
-            """

         @property
         def tileheight(self):
+            """ Return pixel height of map tiles
             """
-            Return pixel height of map tiles
-            """

         @property
         def width(self):
+            """ Return number of tiles on X axis
             """
-            Return number of tiles on X axis
-            """

         @property
         def height(self):
+            """ Return number of tiles on Y axis
             """
-            Return number of tiles on Y axis
-            """

         @property
         def visible_layers(self):
-            """
-            Return a list of layer numbers that are visible.
+            """ Return a list or iterator of layer numbers that are visible.
             If using a single layer map, just return [0]
             """

         def get_tile_image(self, position):
-            """
-            Return a surface for this position.
+            """ Return a surface for this position.
-            Return self.default_image if there is not map data for the position.

-            position is x, y, layer tuple
+            Return self.default_image if there is not map data for the position. position is x, y, layer tuple
-            """

-        def convert(self, surface=None, depth=None, flags=0):
-            """
-            Optional.
-Convert the surfaces to match the display.
             """